amin-aich/community-tournaments/README.md

 # community-tournaments

 Community-run single-elimination tournament platform built by players for players.
 No corporate bullshit.
 No paywalls.
-Pure PHP backend • MySQL • aggressive vanilla-JS SPA • Workerman websocket for live chat and notifications • BSC blockchain integration in developement.

 ---